Bytelog/satchel/README.md

 Here lies a collection of data structures which I have implemented for learning purposes.
 Although I strive for efficient and correct implementations, I do not recommend using them in code of any importance.
 Instead, I refer you to [klib](https://github.com/attractivechaos/klib).

 ## Methodology
 The containers mostly try and mirror C++'s STL, including efficiency guarantees.
 They are typed as (void \*) to allow for generic usage.
 This comes with a small performance penalty.
-This approach has been chosen because it yields the cleanest and most easily understood code.

-In some instances, time complexity has been sacrificed in favor of contiguous memory, to make use of caching.
-On most modern machines this should provide higher performance.

 Some other notes:
 * I will be adding namespacing, once I've settled on a prefix